-2.1.1.
+- 2.1.1.
 The AF supports a flagship GoT program to provide sustainable water supply and sanitation (WSS) access in rural areas.
 This rural water supply and sanitation program is part of the government's Water Sector Development Program (WSDP), which is comprised of infrastructure development and institutional reforms for the water sector to improve access and sustained services delivery.
-The Water Sector Development Program Phase 2 (WSDP II) has five components, covering the entire water sector: (i) water resources management, (ii) rural water supply, (iii) urban water supply and sewerage, (iv) sanitation and hygiene, and (v) program delivery support.
-The parent Program supports The parent Program supports the second, fourth, and fifth components of WSDP-3, and the AF will continue to target these areas.
-The AF will support WSDP-3 which was launched in September 2022.
-In addition, the GoT launched the Third National Five-Year Development Plan (2021-2025, FYDP-III): Realizing Competitiveness and Industrialization for Human Development.
-Among many goals and targets, this plan also has ambitious targets to increase access to safely managed water supply and improved sanitation facilities in rural areas to 85 and 75 percent, respectively.

-2.1.2.
-The AF will be to the tune of US\$300 million to provide an additional financing (AF) of US\$300 million for the Sustainable Rural Water Supply and Sanitation Program (P163732, Credit No. 6295-TZ) and co-financed by a grant from the Energy Sector Management Assistance Program (ESMAP) in the amount of US\$4.93 million.
-The World Bank has so far disbursed 90
+The Water Sector Development Program Phase 2 (WSDP-2) has five components, covering the entire water sector: (i) water resources management, (ii) rural water supply, (iii) urban water supply and sewerage, (iv) sanitation and hygiene, and (v) program delivery support.
+The parent Program supports the second, fourth, and fifth components of WSDP-2, and the AF will continue to target these areas.
+While WSDP-2 was supposed to run from 2016 to 2019, it continues to be the governing program for the water sector in Tanzania as of now, as WSDP-3 has not been developed yet.
+In addition to WSDP-2, the GoT has launched a new National Five-Year Plan III (2021-2025, NFYP-III): Realizing Competitiveness and Industrialization for Human Development.
+Among many goals and targets, this plan also has ambitious targets to increase access to safely managed water supply and improved sanitation facilities in rural areas to 85 and 75 percent, respectively - 2.1.2 The AF will be to the tune of US\$150 million to provide an additional financing (AF) of US\$150 million for the Sustainable Rural Water Supply and Sanitation Program (P163732, Credit No. 6295-TZ).
+The World Bank has so far disbursed 53 percent of the credit amount, including an advance payment of 20 percent.
+The proposed additional credit will cover a financing gap of